 A reserve currency is defined as being a form of money that is held by both governments and institutional entities as part of their strategic foreign capital reserves.
 Reserve currencies are used to manage global systemic risk as well as to promote the pricing stability of goods and services.

-According to IMF statistics, the following are the most common foreign currencies held in reserve by central banks around the world:
+According to IMF statistics, the following are the most common foreign exchange reserves held by central banks around the world:

 Depending on acceptance and interest, the petroyuan may eventually rival oil markets in New York and London.
 In the event that its launch is a success, the petroyuan may be the first in a broad spectrum of international commodities to be valued in CNY.